-For older adults, it’s particularly vital to guarantee antibiotics are prescribed only once truly warranted, in order to reduce the risk of antibiotic resistance.
+It’s particularly vital to guarantee antibiotics for seniors are prescribed only once truly warranted, in order to reduce the risk of antibiotic resistance.
 The CDC advises taking the following steps when it comes to antibiotics for seniors:

 - Precautionary measures.
 Get vaccines for flu, pneumonia, tetanus, diphtheria, pertussis, varicella/zoster meningococcal, and hepatitis, as recommended.
 Be diligent in personal cleanliness, such as thorough hand-washing routinely throughout the day, and always before eating and immediately after using the bathroom.
 And, try to avoid close contact with other people who are sick.